 - Have I created my own terms, or have I simply borrowed what looked like key ones from the assignment?
 If I’ve borrowed the terms, can I find better ones in my own vocabulary, the texts, my notes, the dictionary, or the thesaurus to make myself clearer?

 - Are my key terms too specific?
 (Do they cover the entire range of my argument?)
 Can I think of specific examples from my sources that fall under the key term?

 - Are my key terms too vague?
 (Do they cover more than the range of my argument?)

 We consulted these works while writing this handout.
 This is not a comprehensive list of resources on the handout’s topic, and we encourage you to do your own research to find additional publications.
 Please do not use this list as a model for the format of your own reference list, as it may not match the citation style you are using.
 For guidance on formatting citations, please see the UNC Libraries citation tutorial.
 We revise these tips periodically and welcome feedback.

 Grossman, Ellie.
 The Grammatically Correct Handbook: A Lively and Unorthodox Review of Common English for the Linguistically Challenged.
 New York: Hyperion, 1997.

-O’Conner, Patricia C. Woe is I: The Grammarphobe’s Guide to Better English in Plain English (New York: Putnam, 1996).
+O’Conner, Patricia T. Woe is I: The Grammarphobe’s Guide to Better English in Plain English.
+3rd ed.
+New York: Riverhead Books, 2003.

 Tarshis, Barry.
-How to be Your Own Best Edito:r The Toolkit for Everyone Who Writes (New York: Three Rivers P, 1998).
+How to Be Your Own Best Editor: The Toolkit for Everyone Who Writes.
+New York: Three Rivers Press, 1998.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 4.0 License.